Guard stone: Description

 Guard stones were developed as an item of street furniture during the era of horse-drawn vehicles, but some are still in use today.
 They are sometimes used as traffic bollards, but are generally positioned to protect a specific object, such as a corner of a building or the side of a gate.
 In Paris, they are usually metal in the shape of an arc, ball or cone.
 There are also models in hard stone with a sloping back to guide errant wheels away from impacting a building.
 Guard stones made of stone were sometimes surrounded by a metal ring to reduce wear.

 The wheels, including the hub, of horse-drawn vehicles protrude beyond the vehicle's body, and are thus prone to collide with and damage a corner of a building or gate.
 Today, early guard stones are considered cultural heritage objects and some countries, such as France and Belgium, even protect them under specific heritage regulations.

-In cities the older guard stones as a concept have been replaced by objects meant for automobile traffic, such as curbs and guard rails.
-As a city maintenance object they slowly became obsolete and were discarded or reused for other city purposes.
-When they were incorporated as part of a building's structure however, they were difficult to remove and many remain as silent witnesses to early traffic on historic roads.
-Today such objects are treasured for historic reasons and are often protected as part of a city's cultural heritage.
+In many cities older guard stones have been replaced by objects designed for automobile traffic, such as curbs and guard rails.
+In due course guard stones became obsolete and were discarded or reused for other city purposes.
+When they had been incorporated as part of a building's structure, however, they proved difficult to remove; thus many remain as silent witnesses to early traffic on historic roads.
+Today such objects are treasured for historical reasons and are often protected as part of a town or city's cultural heritage.